-I’ve tried so many skin routine products over the years and very few have come up to scratch because they either break me out, or irritate my skin making it dry/flaky.
-In this first post I’m going to cover the main skincare products I’ve found that don’t aggravate sensitive skin.
+I’ve tried many different skin routines and products over the years but very few have come up to scratch, either because they break me out or irritate my skin.
+So in this first post I’m going to cover the main skincare products I’ve discovered that don’t aggravate sensitive skin.
 However, bear in mind that everyone has different skin so just because a product is fine on my skin doesn’t mean you won’t react to it.

-Freederm Moisturiser: I started using this recently because I was getting really bad cystic acne.
-It contains an active ingredient which fights acne (nicotinamide), whilst at the same time moisturising your skin.
-Since moisturisers can cause acne by making your skin greasy/clogging pores, using a moisturiser with anti-acne ingredients seems smart, assuming it cancels out the increased acne factor whilst giving you hydrated skin.
+Freederm Moisturiser: I started using this because, since I turned 21, I have been suffering pretty bad cystic acne.
+The Freederm product range contains an active ingredient (nicotinamide) that fights acne.
+Since moisturisers can exacerbate acne by making your skin greasy and clogging pores, using a moisturiser with anti-acne ingredients seems smart, assuming it cancels out the increased acne factor whilst giving you hydrated skin.

-Dermalogica Gentle Cream Exfoliant: This is something I use quite rarely (e.g. once a month), just when my skin starts looking yellowy and dull.
-I don’t think it’s good to use too many chemical exfoliators on young skin, when normally a light daily scrub with a cloth and soap will suffice.
-But when I do use it, my skin looks amazing and glowing.
+Dermalogica Gentle Cream Exfoliant: This is something I use quite rarely (e.g. once a month), just when my skin starts looking yellowish and dull.
+I don’t think it’s good to use too many chemical exfoliators, but when I do use this product my skin looks amazing and glowing.
 The exfoliators it contains are Lactic Acid (alpha hydroxy acid) and Salicylic Acid (beta hydroxyl acid).
-Both are also linked to anti-aging, but can be irritating to sensitive skin.
-I personally have had no problems, but I try not to leave it on for too long (about 10 minutes, then rinse) and only use it rarely.
+Both are linked to anti-aging but can be irritating to sensitive skin.
+I have personally had no problems, but I try not to leave it on for too long (around 10 minutes, then rinse), and I only use it infrequently.